Can we talk about money?

 Janet Mock’s success makes my heart soar, too.

 I am off the charts excited that Oprah has the clout and resources to found a magazine and a cable network.
 I am grateful that in 2007, for the first time in her career, she publicly endorsed a presidential candidate: Barack Obama.
 It made a difference in the election.
 I love that she started a book club and launched the careers and seeded, with her reach, the financial abundance of hundreds of authors.
-I do not love the Weight Watchers deal and I wish she’d get her fatphobia sorted.
+I do not love the Weight Watchers deal and, like so many other people I otherwise admire, I wish she’d get her fatphobia sorted.
 I do, however, love that she’s producing Queen Sugar and financially underwriting Ava DuVernay’s culture-making contributions to our world.

 Shonda Rhimes owns Thursday night and her recent outrageously lucrative deal with Netflix practically gave me an orgasm.